Now Playing: Episode #20 — Feed the Brain, Free the Soul

 🎒 Your Field Kit: Shopping • Eating Out • Emergencies

-- Sparkling water with lime instead of booze
+- Sparkling water with lime instead of alcohol

 - Mantra: Feed first, feel later